Xu Deshuai: Personal life

-He met his wife in Dalian and their wedding was held in June 2013.
+Xu met his wife in Dalian and their wedding was held in June 2013.
 She was a student of the Hong Kong Institute of Education when he was playing for Citizen and South China.
-Mahjong is the most interest of Xu Deshuai.
+Mahjong is the most interest of Xu.
 Xu's parents live in Dalian.
-He was lived in Wan Chai on Hong Kong Island with Chao Pengfei and Ju Yingzhi before he started play for South China.
-He always play Mahjong with his friends after his they came to Hong Kong.
+He lived in Wan Chai on Hong Kong Island with Chao Pengfei and Ju Yingzhi before he started playing for South China.
+He always played Mahjong with his friends after they came to Hong Kong.
 Xu lived with his wife in Kowloon since he played for South China.

-He cannot speak either Cantonese or English and speaks in Putonghua only.
+Xu cannot speak either Cantonese or English and he can only speak in Putonghua.
 For this, he said it is not a problem in Hong Kong because most of Hong Kong people understand Putonghua and his teammates translate Putonghua to English for his coaches, such as Kim Pan-Gon.
 He said that he loves Hong Kong for its good surroundings and for allowing him to play football.